JasonLocklin/Dissertation/SA/Introduction.md

 present is contentious [@Redding2005, @Herlihey2012].

-[Saccadic adaptation as an alternative] Another visuomotor adaptation procedure, called saccadic adaptation, offers a potential alternative approach to rehabilitating neglect that may overcome some of the shortcomings of prism adaptation.
+[Saccadic adaptation as an alternative] Another visuomotor adaptation procedure, called saccadic adaptation, -- a task that changes saccade length by jumping targets forward or backward as a saccade is made, inducing an artificial dysmetria [@McLaughlin1967] -- offers a potential alternative approach to rehabilitating neglect that may overcome some of the shortcomings of prism adaptation.
 This is because saccades straddle the perceptual and motor systems in a highly unique way.
 Saccadic adaptation is a form of sensory adaptation, because it changes input to the visual system.
 At the same time saccadic adaptation is also motor adaptation, as it is fundamentally the parameters of motor action execution, not sensitivity, that is adapted.
 Unlike prisms, which shift the ocular position of "straight ahead," realigning both visuomotor and limb-proprioceptive reference frames, saccadic adaptation changes the saccade motor plan, directly biasing eye movements, and thus providing a different, and perhaps more direct way of influencing visual perceptual representations.

 There are other differences between the two tasks that may make saccadic adaptation more useful as a rehabilitation tool in